 Reception Rental Rates (4 hour blocks) include an Event Coordinator from the Museum, table and chair set-up and take-down (if you are using the Museum’s inventory), and the use of our audio system for toasts/announcements in addition to what is listed above!

 - $500 for an additional hour (only one hour can be added)

-Book your wedding reception for any date between January 2 and March 31 and receive $1,000 off your rental!
+Book your wedding reception for any date in February or March and receive your 5th hour free!

 Beverage service must be provided through the Museum and is served in accordance with City and State liquor licensing regulations.
 These include cash and sponsored bars, champagne toasts, wine service with dinner, both alcoholic and non-alcoholic punch, sodas and bottled water.
 To assist you in your beverage planning contact Jim Ackerman.
 Food and beverages are permitted in all pre-approved areas only.
 All beverage sales are subject to 6% Michigan sales tax and a 21% service charge.
 All bars are to close one half-hour prior to the end of the event.

 Parking for your guests is available in the Museum’s 209-space parking ramp.
 There is a $10 charge for each vehicle parked in the ramp.
 You may cover this cost on behalf of your guests or you may choose to have your guests pay for their own parking.
 Please contact your event manager for valet parking pricing.

 - The use of oval tables (8-10 tops), short/tall cocktail tables, and 8-foot tables (for catering, gifts, registration, etc.) are included in the rental cost of the Museum, as well as set-up and tear down time and clean up of the Museum.

 - Receptions are allowed one-half hour after the contracted end time of the event for removal of items brought into the Museum.

 - Rentals require a 100 person minimum for all events.